binfalse/GEMtractor/docs/application-note/README.md

 The GEMtractor is free software and easy to deploy to third party infrastructures, including an increased privacy and speed.

 ## Technical Notes
-The GEMtractor is a Django web application, that we developed with privacy, simplicity and speed in mind.
+The GEMtractor is a Django web application, that we developed with a focus on privacy, compatibility and speed.
-The interactive front-end is developed using jQuery and designed using W3CSS.
+The interactive front-end is implemented using jQuery and designed using W3CSS.
-Thus, it works in all modern browsers as well as on mobile devices and there is no need for registration.
+Thus, it works in all modern browsers as well as on mobile devices; there is no need for registration.
 Figure XX shows a typical workflow when using the GEMtractor.

 To start an analysis, the user needs to select a model.
-The GEMtractor supports all models encoded in SBML using libsbml [Bornstein et al 2008](https://www.ncbi.nlm.nih.gov/pubmed/18252737).
+The GEMtractor uses libsbml [Bornstein et al 2008](https://www.ncbi.nlm.nih.gov/pubmed/18252737) to support all models encoded in SBML ([sbml.org](http://sbml.org/Main_Page)).
 Users may upload their own models or choose a published model form BiGG ([King et al 2016](https://academic.oup.com/nar/article/44/D1/D515/2502593)) or BioModels ([Chelliah et al 2015](https://nar.oxfordjournals.org/content/early/2014/11/20/nar.gku1181)).
 Decoding the metabolite-reaction network from the SBML is straightforward.
 However, understanding which enzyme combinations catalyse a certain reaction is a bit tricky.
-The GEMtractor supports to flavours: Gene-product associations using the reactions' notes and proper annotations using the SBML FBC package [Olivier et al 2015](https://co.mbine.org/specifications/sbml.level-3.version-1.fbc.version-2.release-1).
+The GEMtractor supports to flavours of gene-product associations: Using the reactions' notes and proper annotations using the SBML FBC package [Olivier et al 2015](https://co.mbine.org/specifications/sbml.level-3.version-1.fbc.version-2.release-1).
 Some reactions lack both annotations -- in those cases, the GEMtractor assumes, that there is an implicit enzyme whose identifier matches the identifier of the reaction, prefixed with `reaction_`.
 We call these invented enzymes *fake enzymes.*